by-jp/www.byjp.me/content/posts/distributed-game-protocols/open-games/index.md

   - trustless
   - games
   - protocol
+summary: How can people play (board/card) games without a trusted third party, and without cheating?
+(Part 1 of 3)
 ---

 Yesterday I wrote a behemoth of a blog post about why I'm excited about distributed protocols, with not-really-that-short descriptions of 4 different projects that are gently ticking over in my head.
 It was a mess 😂